DJanEver/Manager-io-Automation/README.md

 The COMPANY_NAME is the fill name of the URL example:
     your manager.io url: https://solltech.manager.io/api
         COMPANY_NAME = solltech.manager.io

+The FROM_EMAIL is the email that will appear as the sender (not working)

 ## Usage
 After setting up the ENV Variables in heroku simply run the application.

 ## NOTE!

+Optional command line argument -payrolldate YYYY-MM-DD e.g.  python main.py 2022-05-31.
+This will generate and email payslips within the month of the date in the argument passed...

 After the application has ran all payslips that have been emailed will be deleted.

 In the case a payslip has not been emailed means that the payslips is missing important data such as Contributions.